Amin-tech99/ai-for-rim/README.md

 ## Acknowledgements

-Special thanks to **Dr. Ahmed Ammar** for his invaluable guidance, mentorship, and support in making this project possible.
+Special thanks to **Dr. Ahmed Oumar** for his invaluable guidance, mentorship, and support in making this project possible.